PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 # REST API

-The Prefect REST API is used for communicating data from clients to the Prefect server so that orchestration can be performed.
+The Prefect REST API is used for communicating data from clients to a Prefect server so that orchestration can be performed.
 This API is consumed by clients such as the Prefect Python SDK or the server dashboard.

 Prefect Cloud and a locally hosted Prefect server each provide a REST API.

 - Prefect Cloud:
     - [Interactive Prefect Cloud REST API documentation](https://app.prefect.cloud/api/docs)
     - [Finding your Prefect Cloud details](#finding-your-prefect-cloud-details)
-- Locally hosted open-source Prefect server:
+- A Locally hosted open-source Prefect server:
     - Interactive REST API documentation for a locally hosted open-source Prefect server is available at `http://localhost:4200/docs` or the `/docs` endpoint of the [PREFECT_API_URL](/concepts/settings/#prefect_api_url) you have configured to access the server.
 You must have the server running with `prefect server start` to access the interactive documentation.
     - [Prefect REST API documentation](/api-ref/rest-api-reference/)